Optional autoDefault auto suggest options (see the SearchOptions type and the MiniSearch#autoSuggest method for details)

 The function takes as arguments the document, and the name of the field to extract from it.
 It should return the field value as a string.

-The returned string is fed into the tokenize
+The returned string is fed into the tokenize function to split it up

 into tokens.